Cobb County Building & Fire Code Agentic RAG Assistant

 Retrieval Engineering

 This project does not train a conventional tabular ML model.
-Instead, the engineering work focuses on building a reliable retrieval system over long, heterogeneous PDF documents.
-The key design requirement is preserving enough metadata for users to verify where an answer came from.
+Instead, the engineering work focuses on building reliable retrieval over long, heterogeneous PDF documents where exact numbers, section references, conditions, and procedural language matter.
+The final app compares vector-only retrieval against local hybrid retrieval and query-expansion retrieval.

-- Metadata tracking: file name, source path, and page number are retained.
+- Metadata tracking: file name, source path, parser type, backend, chunk index, section, and page range are retained where available.

-- Fallback thresholding: weak retrieval or current-code language can trigger web search.
+- Evidence thresholding: weak retrieval or current-code language can trigger web search or conservative abstention.

 LangSmith traces were used to inspect the full chain input, routing context, local PDF evidence, web-search evidence, token usage, latency, and final answers.
-This helped verify that the app was not just producing plausible responses, but using the intended retrieval and fallback workflow.
+The project uses a fixed 50-question golden evaluation set and cached LangSmith experiment scores for faithfulness, answer relevance, context precision, context recall, and latency.

 Results & System Checks

-The project was validated through ingestion checks, retrieval smoke tests, current-code routing tests, web search fallback tests, syntax checks, Docker support, and manual review of representative questions.
+The project was validated through ingestion checks, retrieval smoke tests, current-code routing tests, web search fallback tests, syntax checks, Docker support, manual review of representative questions, and LangSmith evaluation across four retrieval options.

 Validation Summary